-- You must have timely received all of the required documents; - Each of the required documents must be "complete on its face;" - Each of the required documents that must be verified must have been "properly verified" pursuant to section 92.525(1)(a), i.e., by an authorized officer who affixed his or her official seal and signature.
+- All of the required documents must have been timely received; - Each of the required documents must be "complete on its face;" - Each of the required documents that must be verified must have been "properly verified" pursuant to Section 92.525(1)(a), Florida Statutes, i.e., by an authorized officer who affixed their official seal and signature.

-You do not and should not determine whether the contents of any of the documents are accurate; you must essentially assume that the contents are true.
-If any of these requirements are not met, then you can conclude that the candidate failed to qualify.
+A qualifying officer does not and should not determine whether the contents of any of the documents are true or accurate; it is essentially assumed that the contents are true.
+If any of these requirements are not met, then it cannot be concluded that the candidate failed to qualify.
 For example, if a required document is missing an entry, then it is not "complete on its face."
-If Form DS-DE 301SL is missing the signature of the Notary, then it is not "complete on its face" or "properly verified."
+If Form DS-DE 301SL is missing the signature of the notary, then it is not "complete on its face" or "properly verified."